Hierarchical Adversarial Bandits for Online Configuration Optimization: Analytical Bounds for 32 Alg.

 Following Theorem \ref{thm:ClustersLipschitz} we can state the second main takeaway of the paper.

 \paragraph{{ $\blacksquare$} Takeaway.} \textit{The results hold for nonstochastic arms, which keeps the Lipschitz condition.
-Comparing the upper bound of the ``flat'' (single cluster) ALB$^+$ algorithm, we can achieve improvement when the number of clusters and the size of the ``best'' cluster are relatively small. i.e., $p \ll k $, and $p^* \ll k $, and when the Lipschitz constant is sufficiently small. i.e., $\ell \le \frac{1}{\sqrt{k}}$.}
+Comparing the upper bound of the ``flat'' (single cluster) ALB$^+$ algorithm, we can achieve improvement when the number of clusters and the size of the ``best'' cluster are relatively small. i.e., $p \ll k $, and $k^* \ll k $, and when the \revisionKDD{$\ell$-partition is sufficiently tight,} i.e., $\ell \le \frac{1}{\sqrt{k}}$.}

 As a concrete example, we can state the following